-From a young age we’re taught that if something hurts or you injure yourself, you should put ice on it.
+From a young age we’re taught that if something hurts you should put ice on it.
 If you sprain your ankle at practice, wrapping a bag of ice tightly around the injured area is the first step in treatment.
 We do this because we’ve been told that icing helps reduce harmful inflammation and swelling, and even kick starts the recovery process after intense workouts.

 In the rehabilitation world, physical therapists, athletic trainers, and chiropractors use ice every day in clinics and training rooms.
 In my early career as a physical therapist, each of my patients would get a cold pack wrapped tightly around their injury after their rehab session.
 As time has passed and research has progressed, I’ve stopped this practice altogether.